nicolaschan/cole-printer/README.md

-# cole-printer
+# Octoprint Dashboard
-status dashboard for cole's 3D printer
+dashboard showing the status of an Octoprint printer